dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 > It took me a while to find something that works easily and with no hassle.
 This is by far the easiest way I could find.
 If you have questions or ideas for improvement, let me know.

-If you need some help in setting Wifi, SSH or other useful things, check out [my other Raspi tutorials here](//dyscribe.com/tags/#raspberrypi).
+Check out [my other Raspi tutorials here](//dyscribe.com/tags/#raspberrypi) if you need help with other topics like setting up Wifi, SSH connection or to remove the login procedure from your Pi.
 If you already got these things figured out, here we go with the actual Tutorial:

 ## Installing dependencies